drivendataorg/scipy_proceedings/papers/drivendata/main.md

 Metrics for camera trap tasks are highly dataset-dependent and can vary widely depending on deployment context and class balance.
 Here, we report some illustrative evaluation metrics for Zamba's pretrained models using holdout validation.

-The holdout set comprises a random sample of labeled videos, selected on a transect-by-transect basis[^footnote-video-transect].
-That is, all videos from a given transect are assigned entirely to either the training or holdout set.
+The holdout set comprises a random sample of labeled videos, selected on a transect-by-transect basis.
+That is, all videos from a given transect (camera location) are assigned entirely to either the training or holdout set.
 While not all use cases require this site-aware split, this is a stricter evaluation to performance on transects the model has never seen.

-[^footnote-video-transect]: This means all videos from a given transect (camera location) are assigned entirely to one split.

 The holdout set includes data from all 14 countries in the training dataset, with country-level proportions roughly matching those of the complete set.
 [Figure %s](#fig:video-holdout-distribution) shows the distribution of videos across 30 animal species, as well as a substantial number of blank videos and some containing humans.